zacs/ha-dualmodegeneric/README.md

 Refer to the [Generic Thermostat documentation](https://www.home-assistant.io/components/generic_thermostat/) for details on the rest of the variables.
 This component doesn't change their functionality.

-By default, the component will restore the last state of the thermostat prior to a restart.

 ## Behavior

 * The thermostat will follow standard mode-based behavior: if set to "cool," the only switch which can be activated is the `cooler`.
 This means if the target temperature is higher than the actual temperateure, the `heater` will _not_ start.
 Vice versa is also true.

 * Keepalive logic has been updated to be aware of the mode in current use, so should function as expected.

+* By default, the component will restore the last state of the thermostat prior to a restart.

+* While `heater`/`cooler` are documented to be `switch`es, they can also be `input_boolean`s if necessary.

 ## Reporting an Issue
 1. Setup your logger to print debug messages for this component using: